 The principal focus of The Law Office of Nancy A. Berté’s employment-based immigration practice is on academics, research scientists and professionals in other areas of endeavor.
-Specifically, we file numerous petitions in the following categories:
+Specifically, I file numerous petitions in the following categories:

 - EB-1 Extraordinary Ability petitions